Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

 Note the temporal landscape of the right hand side of~\eqref{eq:time_in_room} (red), it is an ``always true'' capped at 3 time units.
 This is because given a time~$t$ there always exists a real value~$s$ with $t\in[s,s+\tau]$, and such predicate is true for intervals $[t_1,t_2]$ of length $t_2-t_1\leq 3$.

-The temporal landscape for the entire predicate~\eqref{eq:time_in_room}, is shown on the right hand side in \eqref{fig.agent_in_room_for_tau_sec}.
-Note that in the interval [0,10] it is always true that the agent is within the room for at most 3 time units, however from [7,15] it is never true that the agent is within the room for at most 3 time units.
-Indeed, all we can say, is that on intervals of length at most 3, the agent is clearly is in the room for at most 3 time units, however this is not true for longer time intervals.
+The temporal landscape for the entire predicate~\eqref{eq:time_in_room}, is shown in \cref{fig.implication}.
+Note that in the interval [0,10] it is always true that the agent is within the room for at most 3 time units, however in [7,15] it is never true that the agent is within the room for at most 3 time units.
+Indeed, all we can say is that on intervals of length at most 3, the agent is clearly is in the room for at most 3 time units, however this is not true for longer time intervals.